llleeeaaannn/setlistBackendAPI/README.md

 ##Spotlist Backend API

 This Express server is the backend of the Spotlist application.
-The application can be found at: [Spotlist.me](https://www.spotlist.net/) and the frontend repository can be found on
+The application can be found at: [Spotlist.me](https://www.spotlist.net/) and the frontend repository can be found [here](https://github.com/llleeeaaannn/setlistFrontend).

 It enables the client to:
 • Authorise a users Spotify account.